CitrineInformatics/citrine-python/docs/source/workflows/getting_started.rst

    predictor.archived = True
    project.predictors.update(predictor)

 Modules that are `archived` cannot be used in workflows and will not show up when listing.
-Modules can not currently be permenantly deleted.
+Modules can not currently be permanently deleted.

 If you would like to un-archive a module and know the uid, you may do the following: